 - a.
-The ratings for Pride, Police, and Public Works were outstanding and rarely seen in surveys of this type! - b.
+The ratings for Pride, Police, and Public Works were outstanding and rarely seen in surveys of this type. - b.
 The average rating for all questions in this survey is 75, so that you can judge which attributes are relatively high or low.
 A difference between ratings of approximately 8 points is statistically significant. - c.
-In addition to the average rating, you should also look at the % of people rating (Fair + Poor).
-When this number approaches 15%, that is taken as a red flag for issues which can be lethal.
+In addition to the average rating, you should also look at the percentage of people rating (Fair + Poor).
+When this number approaches 15%, that is taken as a strong indicator that the lower rating should be studied further using voluntary comments and not dismissed..
 I have highlighted those ratings in RED. - 3.
 Importance Ratings of Key Attributes (Q4).
 A 5-point 'Very Important to Very Unimportant' scale was used for these Attributes.
 Standard weighting of +2, +1, 0, -1, and -2 was used to calculate the weighted average.

 Attribute Very Important Neither Unimportant Very Weighted

-(How IMPORTANT is Important • Important or - Unimportant Average
+(How IMPORTANT is Important 1 Important or 1 Unimportant Average

-it that Biltmore Forest Unimportant
+it that Biltmore Forest • Unimportant • 8

-is a Town) % % 0 / 0 % %
+is a Town) % % 0/0 0/0 0/0

 that protects mature 63 30 5 2 0 1.35

 trees and the tree

 canopy

 where it is safe to 83 16 0 0 0 1.83

 walk

 that you are proud to 69 23 7 1 0 1.59

 live in

 that has a 93 7 0 0 0 1.93

 professional/competent

 Police Force

 that has a 92 8 0 0 0 1.91

 professional/competent

 Public Works Dept.

 that gives you 66 27 6 0 0 1.57

 confidence that Zoning

 Ordinances are

 consistently enforced